Automattic/jetpack/readme.txt

 The output of WP-Cache's wp_cache_get_cookies_values() function.

 See plugins/searchengine.php as an example I use for my [No Adverts for Friends](plugin at http://ocaoimh.ie/no-adverts-for-friends/)

+== Links ==
+[WP Widget Cache](http://wordpress.org/extend/plugins/wp-widget-cache/) is another caching plugin for WordPress.
+This plugin caches the output of widgets and may significantly speed up dynamic page generation times.

 == Updates ==
 Updates to the plugin will be posted here, to [Holy Shmoly!](http://ocaoimh.ie/) and the [WP Super Cache homepage](http://ocaoimh.ie/wp-super-cache/) will always link to the newest version.